lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

 ## General Principles of KR

-For general concept of knowledge, interpretation, reusability and integration are fundamental practicable demands in our daily usage.
+For general concept of knowledge, interpretability, reusability and integration are fundamental practicable demands in our daily usage.
 We argue that, in a similar sense, knowledge representation in cognitive computing or AGI systems should possess these natures as well.
 Concretely,

-**Interpretation**, a foundation stone for explainable knowledge systems.
+**Interpretability**, a foundation stone for explainable knowledge systems.
 We are able to trace the source and reasoning process for output conclusion.
 It is a vital part to construct paradigm of knowledge discovery, differing from knowledge squeezing and summarization, **Hypothesis-1**.